 September 16th has been a bad day for John Minor’s hometown of Pensacola.
 This is the second time we have had a hurricane on this date.
-This storm surprised us with sustained winds of 105 mph and the wind and surge from what was supposed to be minimal Cat 1 hitting Bay St Louis that ended up stalling as it came ashore as strong category 2 hurricane.
-Wind speeds of 123 MPH were collected after the storm and as of October 5th, 202o there is not a NWS report to rely on just yet for wind speed guidance but I am aware the 123 is apparently a good measure.
+This storm surprised us with sustained winds of 105 MPH and the wind and surge from what was supposed to be minimal Cat 1 hitting Bay St Louis that ended up stalling as it came ashore as a strong Category 2 hurricane.
+Wind gusts of 121 MPH at Fort Morgan and 137 MPH at an 18m-high tower at Ingram Bayou were collected after the storm.

-This was not the wind of Hurricane Ivan that also came in on this date back in 2004 but it was a longer wet strong storm and when the lights are out and the roof is off it feels similar.
-Most of what I am seeing is floodwater everywhere, trees down and shingles off, along with flat roofs from the many older structures in the countries oldest city.
+This was not the wind of Hurricane Ivan that also came in on this date back in 2004 but it was a longer, wet storm and when the lights are out and the roof is off it feels similar.
+Most of what I am seeing is floodwater everywhere, trees down and shingles off, along with flat roofs from the many older structures in the country’s oldest city.
 Pensacola was initially settled as early as 1559 so we have some history here.
-The 3 mile bridge or HWY 98 is damaged which connects Santa Rosa and points east to Escambia Counties and points west and this also has happen to us before.
-The 3 mile is a critical piece of NW Florida traffic movement and is causing huge challenges for everyone myself included as we take an hour and a half to go around what used to be called “Bo’s” bridge, a now well thought of Garcon Point bridge.
+The 3 Mile Bridge or Highway 98 is damaged which connects Santa Rosa and points east to Escambia County.
+The 3-mile is a critical piece of NW Florida traffic movement and is causing huge challenges for everyone, myself included, as we take an hour and a half to go around what used to be called “Bo’s” bridge, a now well-thought of Garcon Point Bridge.
 This is a bridge that was not popular and was lambasted by locals but sure is getting some use now.
-The 5 dollar toll has been waived by the governors’ office as 5 times the people take the bridge each morning and afternoon on there now 11 plus hour work day.
+The near 5 dollar toll has been waived by the governors’ office as 5 times the amount of people take the bridge each morning and afternoon on their now 11-plus-hour work day.